 This is where the proverbial rubber of the indoor growing guide hit the metaphorical road!

-Relying on local producers for our fruit and vegetable starts ties our gardens, and eventually meals, to the growing methods and varieties that they choose.
+Relying on local producers for our fruit and vegetable starts ties our gardens, and eventually meals, to the growing methods and varieties they choose.

 Use this indoor growing guide to create the colors, flavors, and textures of your seasonal meals.